-- 4. To generate a PDF of your nomination (excluding your nomination and reference letters), click the plutton: - 5.
-To preview your nomination in EGrAMS, click the 📃 button: - Use the left side menu links to navigate to specific pages, or use the forward/backward arrows to view page by page. - Click the Close button to exit the preview screen.

-6. Once you've validated all errors, click the
+- 3. Errors can be corrected through the menu. - 4.
+To generate a PDF of your nomination (excluding your nomination and reference letters), click the button: - 5.
+To preview your nomination in EGrAMS, click the [9] button: - Use the left side menu links to navigate to specific pages, or use the forward/backward arrows to view page by page. - Click the Close button to exit the preview screen. - 6.
+Once you've validated all errors, click the button.

-button.